yoginiaishwaryaa/Handheld-Game-Console/README.md

 ---

+## 🎮 Games Included

+The handheld console includes **two simple and accessible games** designed to encourage engagement, memory, and motor coordination.
+These games are intentionally minimalistic to ensure ease of use for mentally challenged individuals, while remaining enjoyable for everyone.

+### 🧠 Memory Game

+* Simple pattern or sequence recognition
+* Joystick used for navigation and selection
+* Button used for confirmation
+* Calm gameplay with clear visual feedback on the LCD

+### 🏃 Platform Runner

+* A basic side-scrolling style game
+* Joystick used for movement/navigation
+* Button used for actions such as jump or select
+* Simple visuals and mechanics to avoid cognitive overload

+---

 ## ▶️ Working Demonstration

 A video demonstrating the complete working of the handheld game console is attached in the repository.

+---

+## 📁 Project Structure

+* Source code for STM32F401
+* Demonstration video

 ---